Can I view Remote Desktop connection history on Windows 10?

 Step 2.
 On the left pane, find and expand the Servers key; this contains the details of all the RDP connections that have ever been made from this machine.
 Choose the user (or users) you want to delete, then right-click UsernameHint to delete it.

 Step 3.
 Finally, delete the default.rdp file found in your home path.
 This is a hidden file and will not show or delete by default.
 Press WIN + R and then type in “cmd” to open the Command Prompt.

 Step 4.
 Then enter the following delete command:

 del /ah %homepath%\documents\default.rdp

 Open Command Prompt, enter the following commands and press enter one by one.
 Here we take the first command as an example.
 You only need to enter the next command once the former operation has been completed successfully.

 - reg delete “HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Default” /va /f

 - reg add “HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client\Servers” del /ah %homepath%\documents\default.rdp

-If you want to check out remote connection histories easily, we suggest you use AnyViewer, a free and easy third-party remote desktop software.
-Check out the following steps to see how easy to get started with it, check out its connection histories, and delete connection histories.
+If you want to access and manage your computer easier, we suggest you use AnyViewer, a free and easy third-party remote desktop software.
+Check out the following steps to see how easy to get started with it, you can check out its connection histories and delete connection histories.

 Step 2.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)